-Blessed with a rich history, bags of character and a profitable business climate, Munich is rightly amongst Europe’s most popular cities, for business and leisure alike.
+Blessed with a rich history, a unique character, and a profitable business climate, Munich is rightly among Europe’s most popular cities.
 To top it off, the amazing range of serviced apartments in Munich make it even easier to relocate here.

 A common question that comes from business travellers who are looking for accommodation in Munich is; what makes serviced accommodation that much better than a standard hotel room or B&B?
 To answer that simply, serviced apartments in Munich offer an unmatched level of independence, comfort and convenience to a stay, incomparable with other accommodation alternatives.
 All of Situ’s serviced accommodation and expat housing in Munich comes with fully equipped kitchens, laundry amenities, spacious work, bedroom and living areas, air conditioning, internet access, free Wi-Fi and a guarantee of some form of housekeeping service to compliment your stay.